 Sinus congestion can ruin your entire day.
-A little information can help relieve the pressure.
+A little information can help relieve the pain and pressure.

 - - Why does sinus congestion happen

 - - Ways to ease the pressure

 - - Getting help from a healthcare professional

 If you’ve ever felt the stuffiness of sinus congestion, you know that it’s no fun at all to deal with.
 The pressure you feel behind your eyes and nose can be very uncomfortable.
 If a cold or allergies is giving you sinus problems, it’s good to know a few basic facts on what causes these problems, and how to treat them.

 The sinuses are air-filled spaces in the skull behind the forehead, nasal bones, cheeks and eyes.
 These spaces are lined with mucus membranes.
 Healthy sinuses contain no bacteria or other germs because usually, mucus is able to drain out and air is able to circulate.
 However, colds, allergies and other factors can sometimes block that circulation, leading to pressure that is often very uncomfortable and irritating.

 Now that you understand the causes, there are a few simple tips to remember in order to ease the pressure of sinus congestion:

 Get lots of liquids — Drinking lots of fluids can help to thin the mucus that is blocked in your sinuses.

 Inhaling moisture — Inhaling steam, using a humidifier, and applying a warm, moist washcloth to your head several times a day are good ways to help mucus start to circulate again.